mindee/mindee-api-nodejs/CONTRIBUTING.md

-# Contributing to react-mindee-js
+# Contributing to mindee-api-nodejs

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines for contributing to react-mindee-js which are hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

 This project and everyone participating in it is governed by the following [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [contact@mindee.com](mailto:contact@mindee.com).

 ## How Can I Contribute